ibm-cloud-docs/Cloudant/guides/mvcc.md

 {: codeblock}

-As the document doesn't have a description yet, someone might add one:
+As the document doesn't have a description yet, someone might add one:.

-### Second version of the document, created by adding a description
+See the second version of the document, which is created by adding a description:

 ```json
 {